Breonna Taylor’s family assails Kentucky attorney general, demands grand jury information

 The decision spurred chaotic scenes in downtown Louisville, with a pair of officers shot Wednesday night and authorities making 127 arrests amid looting and fires.
 Another two dozen people were arrested Thursday night.
 City leaders said they expected that protests could grow through the weekend.

 Taylor’s family on Friday encouraged people to continue to demonstrate to keep up pressure on officials.
-Speaker after speaker pilloried not only Cameron, but the police, the media and the country’s justice system, which Tamika Palmer, Taylor’s mother, described as fundamentally not set up to protect people of color in the United States.
+Speaker after speaker pilloried not only Cameron but also the police, the media and the country’s justice system, which Tamika Palmer, Taylor’s mother, described as fundamentally not set up to protect people of color in the United States.

 “It’s clear that is the way they will always see us,” Palmer said in a statement that was read aloud by her sister, Bianca Austin.
 “I was reassured Wednesday of why I had no faith in the legal system, in the police, in the law. . . .
 The system as a whole has failed her.”